Wednesday, November 23, 2016

 Caveat.
 There are many ways to meet the requirements of the Design History File (820.30); the Device Master Record (DMR, 820.1811); and the Device History Record (DHR, 820.184) required by the Device CGMPs.
 The following is one field tested approach.

-Many companies start a new DHF for major changes to their device.
+changes to their existing devices.
 If minor changes they handle under the CGMPs (Change Control, 820.40(b)).

-As with most of the points discussed herein, there are more than one correct approach.
+As with most of the points discussed herein, there are more than

 Generally I recommend to my clients if they ask, that the DHF be used for major changes (with each new major change an addendum to the original DHF, or a new, cross-referenced DHF), which require some type of control of a series of development changes per 820.30.
 For a minor / simple change, I recommend change control under 820.40(b), which at most companies is under a Change Request / Change Order (the CR when approved, can become the CO).
 To it are attached the verification / test info'n / references, e.g., test report number / Lab Book Project no. etc, to justify the change, or in very simple changes, the actual data on the CR / CO.
 The CO needs to have a block referencing a check for need to file a new 510(k) per Memorandum K97-1, and also tied to some kind of list / log of changes for a cumulative change review as well per that same K97-1.
 All this is filed in Document Control, usually under QA (as would a closed out DHF, in many companies).
 Of course this requires that document changes be defined in such a way to allow device changes (which are usually driven by a document change anyway, e.g., drawing change, specification change, etc.).